kubernetes-sigs/secrets-store-csi-driver/pkg/providers/vault/README.md

 The guide assumes the following:

-* A Kubernetes cluster version 1.13.x+ up and running.
+* A Kubernetes cluster up and running.
 * A Vault cluster up and running.
 Instructions for spinning up a *development* Vault cluster in Kubernetes can be found [here](./docs/vault-setup.md).
 * [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/#install-kubectl) installed.